Why Is My Work Ethic Gone

 Sometimes you just get sick of it all: coworkers, minimal money, excessive hours, managers, customers/clients, and the overall environment.
 Plan your exit strategy at this point.

 Maybe you’ve tried all the other solutions but nothing seems to work and nothing gets better when you step into work.
-That’s fine, it just mans you need to go.
+That’s fine, it just means you need to go.
 Again, build up your resume and start looking for something new.

 When It’s Gone It’s Gone